Does Omission contain any GMOs?

 fermented products.
 This method is the R5 Competitive ELISA and was internationally validated in 2013 by AACCI and the American Society of Brewing Chemists for testing fermented foods and beverages to determine whether they conform to the Codex* threshold of less than 20mg gluten/kg in total gluten for gluten free products.
 While it is not a routine protocol, Omission beers have also been tested using the A1 Competitive ELISA, the G12 Competitive, and a G12 LFD.
 None of these three tests were able to quantify gluten in the beers.

 How is the gluten removed from Omission beer?

 Omission beers are brewed just like other great craft beers, with malted barley, hops, water, and yeast.
-Once the beers are ready for the fermentation tanks, we add a brewing enzyme called Brewers Clarex™ which breaks apart and detoxifies the gluten protein chains.
+Once the beers are ready for the fermentation tanks, we add a brewing enzyme called Brewers Clarex™ which breaks apart the gluten protein chains.
 The beers are then packaged in a closed environment to eliminate any cross contamination risk.

 Is Omission beer brewed with sorghum, buckwheat, rice, tapioca, or quinoa?

 No - Omission beers are brewed with only barley malt, hops, water and yeast.

 Omission beers have been brewed and packaged since 2012.
 However, our world-class brewing team has been brewing craft beer since 1984 and brewed their first gluten-free beer using sorghum, cassava, and honey in 2006.
 The Omission beers today are the result of years of research and hard work from our team.